• Skip to primary navigation

 Celebrate St. Patrick's Day with this sweet shamrock fingerprint craft!

-Prep Time5 mins
+Prep 5 minutes mins

-Glue Dry Time10 mins
+Glue Dry Time 10 minutes mins

-Total Time25 mins
+Total 25 minutes mins

 • 4 popsicle sticks

-• 2 google eyes per craft
+• 2 google eyes (per craft)

-• green acrylic paint or washable paint
+• green acrylic paint (or washable paint)

 • 1 glue stick